CapuccinoFroth/PorEjemplo/README.md

 **Learn and earn - “Por Ejemplo” Web3 dApp**

 **Project’s Objective:** Is a Web3 platform utilizing Game-Fi token incentivization and Social-Fi content-data where users can earn while they learn a language and tutors can earn for their unique content creation.
-Given it’s open source, developers can also implement gamification features and offer additional rewards to encourage user engagement
+Given it’s open source, developers can also implement gamification features and offer additional rewards to encourage user engagement.
+In parallel AI will also be used to feed the language data and translations.

 **Sector:** Incentivize language learners and foster a community of language enthusiasts with positive reinforcement + rewards.

-**Technology:** The dApp will use the XRP Ledger to create a utility token that then be exchanged for XRP.
-It will use the escrow feature as smart contracts to allow logic to be executed before and/or after XRPL transactions.
-It will use the NFT tokens to encode ownership of content created.

 **The platform:** The dApp will be a user-friendly platform where learners can access language courses, exercises, quizzes, assessments and in-game items such as puzzles/crosswords.
 You can collaborate with language experts and teachers to create high-quality content for the dApp.

 **Rewards system:** The dApp will have a reward system built in, where learners can earn tokens for completing language learning tasks, such as taking quizzes, participating in discussions, and practicing with native speakers.
 The tutors will earn by creating content for the learner.
 Developers can earn by creating in-game types such as puzzles and crosswords.
+The dApp will have a utility token that can then be exchanged for either ETH or SOL.
+It will use the NFT tokens to encode ownership of content created.

 **Promoting the program:** The dApp can be promoted through social media, language learning communities, and targeted ads.
 We can also collaborate with language learning organizations.